anthonyjoeseph/spectacles-ts/README.md

     four: '33'
   }
 }
-const nested = // <-- correctly inferred as 'string' | undefined
+const nested = // <-- correctly inferred as 'string | undefined'
   prop(
     full
   )('?three', 'four') // <-- autocomplete for a variable # of fields